JSON Fields New!

 The JSON field returns an instance of craft\fields\data\JsonData (opens new window), which has a handful of helpful features for interacting with the deserialized data.

-Directly outputting the field’s value serializes it back to JSON:
+Directly outputting the field’s value serializes it back to a JSON string:

 {{ entry.myJsonField }}